acorn-io/acorn-oss-workshop/steps/development_mode.md

 </pre>
 </details>

-Note: you can find more information about development mode in [the official documentation](https://docs.acorn.io/getting-started#step-6-development-mode)
+Note: you can find more information about development mode in [the Acorn documentation](https://docs.acorn.io/getting-started#step-6-development-mode)

 [Previous](./volumes.md)
 [Next](./profiles.md)